smartin294109/embzip/README.md

 # Create sample embeddings
 embeddings = torch.randn(1000, 768)  # 1000 vectors with 768 dimensions

+# Note: You probably don't want to use random vectors, because they
+# won't compress well (e.g. you'll either get little savings in space
+# or bad cosine similarity).
+You should use real embeddings, such as
+# those from a sentence-transformers model.

 # Save embeddings to a file with default parameters
 embzip.save(embeddings, "embeddings.ezip")